 Along with its durability, quartzite is also UV resistant.
 Thus, its colors will not fade under the direct sun.
 If you are looking for an outdoor kitchen, this natural stone will be the best countertop choice.

 Sealing is required

 Homeowners need to be prepared to deal with the pros and cons of Quartzite Countertops while buying.
-Every natural stone has disadvantages like they are porous depends on the mining region so, sealing their surface is a must.
+Every natural stone has disadvantages like they are porous depending on the mining region, so sealing their surface is a must.
 Some natural stones are strong, but they still require proper sealing to protect the surface from etching and bacteria.

 Due to their resemblance, marble and quartzite countertops are often confused.
 Not that it’s a bad thing to get marble instead of quartzite.
-Apart from some exceptions, marble is often more expensive than quartzite, but it’s softer too.
+Apart from some exceptions, marble is usually more expensive than quartzite, but it’s softer.
 So don’t let anyone tell you that they offer hard and soft quartzite countertops.
 They are all dense and hard.

 Not available in many color options